System Platforms

 Desktop Platforms

-Despite the popularity of the web, many applications are still implemented only as desktop software installed on a local computer.
+Despite the ubiquity of web systems, many applications are still implemented only as desktop software installed on a local computer.
 These are cases where the interface is complex or requires fine-control user input; where the software must work offline; where it must access local files or devices; or where heavy local processing is needed, such as with sound or graphics.

 In the Windows desktop world, Microsoft has two main offerings, the first being Winforms, based on the .NET framework, with either C# or Visual Basic as the language.